Bridge for All

 Bridge for All teachers are members of the English Bridge Teachers Association (EBTA), which provides all the training needed to be a successful teacher.
 Most important of all, Bridge for All teachers recognise that learning should be fun!

 The EBED Teachers Directory provides details of teachers who have agreed to share their contact information publicly.
-The EBU Map provides details of all county associations and EBU-affiliated clubs, with links to most of their websites, and some of these may also organise opportunities to learn.
+The EBED directory also provides details of all county associations and EBU-affiliated clubs, with links to most of their websites, and some of these may also organise opportunities to learn.

 Teachers start their courses throughout the year although the autumn is the traditional time for courses to begin.
 Most teachers teach privately or in conjunction with their club.
 Courses are available all over England and are held in bridge clubs, village halls, teachers' homes etc.